-One of the main contributions of this work is to analyze the use of such a retransmission protocol for the transmission of scalar quantized analog samples in terms of the energy-efficiency as a function of the reconstruction fidelity.
-It is shown that there is a very significant benefit at the expense of feedback in comparison to a one-shot transmission of the parameter.
+The main contribution of this work is to analyze the use of a Yamamoto-style retransmission protocol [18] for the transmission of scalar quantized analog samples in terms of the energy-efficiency as a function of the reconstruction fidelity.
+It is shown that there is a very significant energy benefit coming from the use of feedback in comparison to one-shot transmission of the parameter as in Goblick's digital scheme [1].

 The efficient use of such a protocol calls for joint optimization of the parameter quantization and modulation.
 It is important to note that in our scenario we are driven to assume unknown channels, i.e. noncoherent reception, in the formulation of the problem.
 Since the information content is very small, additional overhead for channel estimation is not warranted and thus, it is unreasonable to assume the channel state (i.e. channel amplitude and phase) be known to either the transmitter or receiver.
 The analysis is carried out for line-of-sight and non line-of-sight channels and we consider both cases of perfect and imperfect feedback.
 We furthermore provide new lower-bounds on the performance of such feedback-based schemes as well as numerical evaluation of recent bounds [10] for one-shot transmission.
 These bounds allow us to assess how close the proposed schemes are to fundamental limits.

-In the upcoming section, we describe the system model of the addressed problem.
-In Section III, we introduce a low-latency feedback protocol for a single source transmitting analog information over a noncoherent AWGN channel.
+In the upcoming section, we describe the channel models for the addressed problem.
+In Section III-A, we introduce a low-latency feedback protocol for a single source transmitting analog information over a noncoherent AWGN channel.
 In spirit, this is very similar to the first phase of the LTE random-access procedure described above.
 The analytical exponential behavior of the protocol with respect to the reconstruction error for estimating the source-message is observed and discussed subject to the energy used by the protocol.
-This is followed by the discussion regarding the effect of the feedback error on the distortion-energy tradeoff made in Subsection III-B. Additionally, for the case of one-shot transmission without feedback, in Subsection III-C we extend Merhav's recent lowerbounds derived in [10] for the problem addressed here, in order to provide the tightest numerical lowerbounds on performance.
-We proceed with the numerical analysis for a more general wireless channel model in Section IV.
-In Subsection IV-A, we provide adaptations of Goblick's and Merhav's lower-bounds for the more general fading channel models.
-The numerical analysis results for a chosen configuration of the fading channel model are given in Section V together with the results of the non-coherent AWGN channel.
+This is followed by the discussion regarding the effect of the feedback error on the distortion-energy tradeoff made in Subsection III-B. We proceed with the analysis of a more general wireless channel model in Section IV.
+Additionally, for the case of one-shot transmission without feedback, in Subsection V-A we extend Merhav's recent lower-bounds derived in [10] for the problem addressed here, in order to provide the tightest numerical lower-bounds on performance.
+In Subsection V-B, we provide adaptations of Goblick's and Merhav's lower-bounds for the more general fading channel models.
+The numerical analysis results for a chosen configuration of the fading channel model are given in Section VI together with the results of the non-coherent AWGN channel.
 The numerical results are also contrasted with the best-known theoretical lower-bounds on the reconstruction fidelity.
-Comparisons between the two channel models are provided in Section VI for both single-round transmission without feedback in addition to the improvement achieved with two rounds of the novel protocol.
+Comparisons between the two channel models are provided in Section VII for both single-round transmission without feedback in addition to the improvement achieved with two rounds of the novel protocol.

 II.
-SYSTEM MODEL
+CHANNEL MODEL